olivhoenen/imas-data-dictionary/html_documentation/utilities/IMAS-URI-scheme.md

 - **`database`** (string)
 - **`version`** (string)

-When more storage backends have been implemented in the Access-Layer, the **`backendID`** (int) was added to the list.
+When more storage backends have been implemented in the Access-Layer 4, the **`backendID`** (int) was added to the list.
 This fixed list imposed some limitations (ranges of `shot` and `run`) and required implicit rules to convert them into a standardized path on the system.
 It also lacks the flexibility asked for by developers (e.g capability to store data in non-standard paths had to be added by _hacking_ the interpretation of the `user` argument with additional rules to cover cases where an absolute path is given).
+In addition, `shot` was replaced by `pulse` when Access-Layer 5 was released.

 To address some of the limitation and improve the flexibility and genericity of the identification of IMAS data resources, a proposal (initially discussed in [IMAS-1281](https://jira.iter.org/browse/IMAS-1281)) was made to introduce a new API taking a URI as argument.